yiisoft/yii2/docs/guide-zh-CN/db-migrations.md

 The above command will apply *all* migrations found in the default migration path to the `db2` database.

-Èç¹ûÄãµÄÓ¦ÓÃ³ÌĞòÊ¹ÓÃ¶à¸öÊı¾İ¿â£¬it is possible that some migrations should be applied to one database while some others should be applied to another database.
+å¦‚æœä½ çš„åº”ç”¨ç¨‹åºä½¿ç”¨å¤šä¸ªæ•°æ®åº“ï¼Œit is possible that some migrations should be applied to one database while some others should be applied to another database.
 In this case, it is recommended that you create a base migration class for each different database and override the [[yii\db\Migration::init()]] method like the following,